ga-wdi-boston/unix-cli-diagnostic/diagnostic.md

 If we are in the `project` directory and use `cd planning`, is a relative or absolute path being referenced?
 How do you know?

  <!-- Answer Starts Here -->
+Relative.  you are not using / at the beginning of the path you are cd to
  <!-- Answer Ends Here -->

 3. Now suppose that we have an image file living inside our project.
 Would we refer to it with an absolute or relative path?
 Why?

  <!-- Answer Starts Here -->
+Absolute.  if the file structure changes within our project, then the absolute path will still work, but the relative path may not.
  <!-- Answer Ends Here -->

 <hr>